-- Highlights using hair dye are permitted.
+• Highlights using hair dye are permitted.
 Highlights must be a natural color.
 Example: Natural color does NOT include blue, pink, unnatural red, yellow, green, orange etc. All over hair dye is not permitted.
-Hair must be clean and neatly styled and may not obstruct vision. - Shaved heads are permitted.
-Designs, ridges, or words are not permitted. - Excessively teased, spiked, mohawk, or unkempt hair is not permitted. - Haircuts for boys should be above their eyebrows and collars and no higher than 3 inches above the scalp.
-Hair must not cover the eyes. - Facial hair is not permitted.
-Hairbraids are permitted.
+Hair must be clean and neatly styled and may not obstruct vision.

+- Shaved heads are permitted (unless done during the St. Baldrick event at St. Mark).
+Designs, ridges, or words are not permitted. - Excessively spiked, mohawk, or unkempt hair is not permitted. - Haircuts for boys should be above their eyebrows and collars and no higher than 3 inches above the scalp.
+Hair must not cover the eyes. - Facial hair is not permitted. - Hairbraids are permitted.